Dog Safety is one of those things that we don’t think about until after something happens. Some examples are when your

-Car travel has risks, and as humans we strap ourselves in, check on our children, study safely reports on our new car.
-Take a minute and ensure this attention do detail extends to your pets as well.
-Car accidents do happen and we want to prepare for what if.
+Car travel has risks, and as humans, we strap ourselves in, check on our children and study safety reports on our new car.
+Take a minute and ensure this attention to detail extends to your pets as well.
+Car accidents do happen, and we want to prepare for what if.
 Please read this article on the topic.

 - Safety Clip for Car Travel

 With each DIBS adoption, a dog is sent home with a clip for use in the car.
 Foster parents will clip it on the dog and ensure the new parents know how to use it.
 A great number of lost dogs, especially newly adopted dogs, are lost during transport from point to point.
-Using this car clip, will ensure your dog is secure in the car.
+Using this car clip will ensure your dog is secure in the car.
 This means they can’t jump out of a car at their first opportunity, but they also can’t roam around within the car, which is very appreciated when you have a dog that wants to be too close, anytime, anywhere.
-If traveling with your cat, please keep them crated.
+If travelling with your cat, please keep them crated.

 - Safety Harness for Car Travel

 This is so much more than the tether that DIBS sends home with you.
 This is a full restraint that will keep your pup safe in the case of an accident.
 Check out this list for reviews of crash test studies.

-Many people invest in trackers once they experience an escape – either your pup, or of a dog that you know.
-It’s easy to think, “nah, my dog loves me.
+Many people invest in trackers once they experience an escape – either your pup or a dog that you know.
+It’s easy to think, “Nah, my dog loves me.
 She will come when I call her!”
 But, once a dog is in flight mode, they often completely unrecognize those that they love most.
 It’s hard to imagine, but panic overrules logic in these moments.
 Like anything, there are great trackers and good trackers, and we want to do a little breakdown to offer some detail.
 Below we list a few recommended by our community, but do your research and determine what is best for you!